VishalSharma0309/hack_computer/README.md

 # 'Hack' Computer

 ### Objective
-To build a computer from the absoulte basic logic gate NAND.
+To build a computer from the absolute basic logic gate NAND.

 ### Technical Specification of 'Hack'